kelsey-sorrels/roguelike-tutorial-2018/lessons/week02.md

 So what's a random number generator (RNG)?
 Well first of all they're not actually random, not the ones we're using.
-They're just hard to predict if you don't know the internal state, but it's still totally deterministic like the rest of a computer, so we're more technically using pesudo-random number generators (PRNG).
+They're just hard to predict if you don't know the internal state, but it's still totally deterministic like normal math.
+We're more technically using pesudo-random number generators (PRNG).
 They've got some sort of state, and then they do some math, and then they change their internal state and then decide on an output.

 ```rust
 fn very_bad_prng(state: &mut u32) -> u32 {